Jimmy Carter’s Sunday School Class

 1. The church doors open for seating at 8:30 a.m., and Sunday School begins promptly at 10 a.m.

 2. You must pass U.S. Secret Service screening, including bag searches, metal detection and a bomb-sniffing dog.

 3. Prior to Sunday School, Miss Jan, a retired school teacher, will give a stern, but highly entertaining, orientation so you will understand presidential protocol and how to behave in church.

 4. After a short prayer, Jimmy Carter will rise, greet the congregation, comment on current events, and begin his hour-long lesson.
 (If you peek during the prayer, you will see the President enter the sanctuary from a side door.)

 5. As the best souvenir, you can have your picture taken with Jimmy and Rosalynn, but you must wait until the end of the hour-long morning worship service.

-Jimmy Carter will be 90 years old on his next birthday, and although he is in excellent health and still very active in diplomatic missions and humanitarian causes, I would encourage you to make the Americus – Plains – Andersonville area of South Georgia your next road trip destination.
+Jimmy Carter is still very active in diplomatic missions and humanitarian causes.
+I would encourage you to make the Americus – Plains – Andersonville area of South Georgia your next road trip destination.
 Before you plan your visit, however, be sure to verify Jimmy Carter’s teaching dates at the Maranatha Baptist Church web site.